Open Educational Resources

 - Provides opportunities to explore open pedagogy for scholarly publication and presentation

-Northwestern University is a member of the Open Textbook Network, based at the University of Minnesota.
-The network staff manage the Open Textbook Library, an online catalog of college textbooks that are free to download, print, upload to canvas, or revise to work with your courses.
+Northwestern University is a member of the Open Education Network, which manages the Open Textbook Library, an online catalog of college textbooks that are free to download, print, upload to canvas, or revise to work with your courses.

 In addition to the Open Textbook Library, there are a variety of consortiums offering collections of open textbooks which can be used.
-In fact, the Federal Government recently issued a $4.9 million grant to support the expansion of a STEM-focused open textbook project.
+See below for additional resources for OER discovery in your subject area.

-- Open Textbook Library: Peer-reviewed, openly licensed college textbooks
+- Open Textbook Library: Faculty-reviewed, openly licensed college textbooks

-Chris Diaz and Lauren McKeen are available to assist you with finding quality OER and help you incorporate these materials into your teaching.
-We also provide consultations on developing your own OER.
-Email us with questions or a copy of your syllabus for a consultation.
+The Libraries are available to assist you with finding quality OER and help you incorporate these materials into your teaching.
+They also provide consultations on developing your own OER.
+Email email@example.com with questions or a copy of your syllabus for a consultation.